 NIST's CSF is most beneficial for small or less-regulated entities -- specifically those trying to increase security awareness.
 The framework may be less informative for larger organizations that already have a focused IT security program.

-The framework was created as a voluntary measure through a collaboration between industry and government.
-NIST designed the framework to be flexible, prioritized and cost-efficient.
+The framework was created as a voluntary measure through a collaboration between private industry and government.
+NIST designed the framework to be flexible and cost-efficient, with elements that can be prioritized.
 The NIST Cybersecurity Framework is available as a spreadsheet or PDF and as a reference tool.

 The NIST Cybersecurity Framework, designed for private sector organizations, is aimed at ensuring critical IT infrastructure is secure.
 NIST's framework is intended to provide guidance but is not compliance-focused.
-The hope is to encourage organizations to consider cybersecurity risks as a priority -- similar to financial, industrial/personnel safety and operational risks.
+The goal is to encourage organizations to make addressing cybersecurity risks a priority -- similar to financial, industrial/personnel safety and operational risks.

 Another objective of the framework is to insert cybersecurity risk considerations into day-to-day discussions that take place at organizations around the country.

-NIST's CSF is used to help an organization that needs to protect infrastructure it deems critical.
-The framework can be used to increase security in the following examples:
+NIST's CSF is designed to help an organization that needs to protect infrastructure it deems critical.
+The framework can be used to increase security in the following ways:

 - to determine current levels of implemented cybersecurity measures by creating a profile;

 - to identify new potential cybersecurity standards and policies;